 Review the gateway's cache storage

 If you're using a file gateway, then check your CachePercentDirty metric.
-Any data written to the gateway that hasn't been written to Amazon S3 is considered dirty.
-A CachePercentDirty metric that's higher than 80% can be an indication of slow uploads from the gateway to Amazon S3.
+Any data written to the gateway that isn't already written to Amazon S3 is considered dirty.
+A CachePercentDirty metric that's higher than 80% can indicate slow uploads from the gateway to Amazon S3.

 If the CachePercentDirty metric is high, then check the CloudBytesUploaded metric to confirm if the upload speed to Amazon S3 is slow.
 If the upload speed is slow, then consider increasing the internet bandwidth that's available to the gateway.